Buluggin ibn Ziri: Biography

 Buluggin was born in the region of Titteri, in what is now Algeria.
 While his father Ziri ibn Menad was emir of the central Maghreb, Buluggin ibn Ziri founded the city of Algiers on the site of the ancient Roman Icosium in 960, but also Médéa and Miliana.
 He also rebuilt the villages destroyed by the various revolts.

-On the death of his father, in a battle against Kharidjite Berber tribes in 971, the Fatimid Caliph Al-Mu'izz li-Din Allah appointed Buluggin ibn Ziri as Emir of the Maghreb.
+On the death of his father, in a battle against Kharidjite Berber tribes in 971, the Fatimid Caliph Al-Mu'izz li-Din Allah appointed Buluggin ibn Ziri as Emir of the Maghreb on Wednesday 2 October 972 (20 Dhu al Hijjah 361 AH).
 In addition to the attributions of his father Menad Abu Ziri, he received the regions of Zab and M'Sila that the defector Jaʿfar ibn ʿAlī ruled.
 The honours bestowed on him would provoke the jealousy of the Kutamas.
-Al-Mu'izz li-Din Allah left the governance of Sicily and Tripoli to members of his family.
+Al-Mu'izz li-Din Allah left the governance of Sicily to the Kalbids and Tripoli to Abd Allah ibn Yakhlof Al Kutami.

 Buluggin continued the fight against the Zenatas.
 The Maghrawa asked for the help of the Umayyads of Cordoba to take back their territory and their cities.
 Buluggin then took control of almost all of the Maghreb under orders of the Fatimid Caliph.
 Buluggin defeated the Maghrawa, the Hawwaras (branch of the Branis), the Nefzawas (branch of the Zenatas) and the Mazata.
 The prisoners were resettled in great numbers in the settlement of Ashir.